PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed EventPicker to take input files into account
   * fixed Merger to use .tgz for text merging
   * added EventPicker
   * added statusmodtime to SiteSpec